Learning to play guitar is more popular now than ever.

 These Easy Beginner Guitar Songs Will Help Transform Your Playing

-Most beginner guitarists try to pick up a guitar and play tough songs right away.
+Most beginner guitarists try to pick up a guitar and play challenging songs right away.
 They get discouraged and give up.
 With the proper building blocks and knowledge of guitar basics, you can play these easy guitar songs like a pro after practicing.

 You can start by playing these easy beginner guitar songs online and then move on to more complicated tunes.
 It may take a few tries to get the basics of a song down.
 Just stick with it and listen to the instructor!

 Start slow, learn the song in separate parts to help the memorization process.
-Specifically, this will also help you train your ear, an important part of becoming a more complete musician.
+Specifically, this will also help you train your ear, an important part of becoming a complete musician.

 SEE ALSO: Learn Guitar With Apps: The 11 Best Ones To Use Today